kohler/hotcrp/devel/apidoc/index.md

 files.
 Since servers limit upload size, you may need to use the upload API to upload a large file before processing it with another call.

 Responses are formatted as JSON.
-Every response has an `ok` property, which is `true` if the request format succeeded and `false` otherwise.
+Every response has an `ok` field, which is `true` if the request format succeeded and `false` otherwise.
 Typically `"ok": false` indicates a serious error with the request that prevented proper processing.
-Messages about the request, if any, are expressed in a `message_list` property.
+Messages about the request, if any, are expressed in a `message_list` field.

 `GET` operations retrieve system state and `POST` operations modify system state.
 Other operations are occasionally used when semantically meaningful—for